 Pedestrian and cyclist access in both a north-south and east-west direction is vital for maintaining neighbourhood connectivity and convenience for residents and businesses.
-A Shared-Use Path over South Road north of Pym Street will provide valuable pedestrian and cyclist connections between Torrens Road and Regency Road.
-For more details on the Shared-Use Path please see link to fact sheet below.
+A Shared Use Path over South Road north of Pym Street will provide valuable pedestrian and cyclist connections between Torrens Road and Regency Road.
+For more details on the pedestrian and cyclist overpass please click here.

 Changes to local access

 Several permanent changes will be made to the local road network within the project area as a result of the R2P Project.
-All roads that intersect with South Road between Regency Road and Torrens Road will either become left in/left out only, or will be closed completely at South Road.
-The side roads that maintain left in/left out access will only have direct access to the South Road surface road and not the non-stop motorway.
+All roads that intersect with South Road between Regency Road and Torrens Road will either become left in and left out only, or will be closed completely at South Road.
+The side roads that maintain left in and left out access will only have direct access to the South Road surface road and not the non-stop motorway.

-Once in final configuration, all turning movements, left in/left out and right in/right out, as well as U-turns, will be available at Regency Road through a new signalised intersection.
+Once in final configuration, all turning movements, left in and left out and right in and right out, as well as U-turns, will be available at Regency Road through a new signalised intersection.
 For more details, please see the Concept Design Map.